 - Whether or not this is the politician’s first offence.

 - How the politician acted during the investigation and arrest.
-Some are cooperative.
-Others try to use their political position to intimidate officers.
+Some politicians arrested for drunk driving are cooperative.
+On the other hand, some try to use their political position to intimidate officers.

 - How the politician acted after the arrest.
 Most effective is a public apology and acceptance of responsibility.
-And the politician must at least make it appear to be sincere.
+Furthermore, the politician must at least make it appear to be sincere.

 - Effectiveness of politician in helping voters.